Web & Ad Design Color Schemes

 Originally Published August 20, 2008

-Color choice is an important factor when it comes to brand development or marketing collateral.
-Choosing a color scheme can greatly affect the success or failure of an advertising campaign.
+Color choice is an important factor when it comes to brand development and marketing collateral.
+Color choice can greatly affect the success or failure of any advertising campaign.

-When choosing a color scheme for a website, brand, marketing collateral or campaigns, there are two important factors to keep in mind:
+When choosing a color scheme for a website, brand development, marketing collateral or any ad campaign, there are two important factors to keep in mind:

 - How color choices affect the user's experience